 14 Which is the earnest of our inheritance until the redemption of the purchased possession, unto the praise of his glory.

-This passage shows that every single believer is sealed with the indwelling of the Holy Spirit the moment they believe.
-This Holy Spirit is the "earnest" (down payment) of our inheritance, meaning that God seals us to prove that He is serious about not losing a single one of those who have trusted in Christ.
+This passage teaches that every single believer is sealed with the indwelling of the Holy Spirit when they believe.
+This Holy Spirit is the "earnest" (down payment) of our inheritance, meaning that God seals us to demonstrate His faithfulness to not losing a single one of those who have put their faith in Christ.

-Since we are sealed with the Holy Spirit, it is God Himself that secures our Salvation.
-Not only are we in the Son's hand, and the Father's hand, but the Holy Sprit is in us.
-Our Salvation is never put in our hands to keep because we aren't reliable.
-Instead it is kept secure by the three-fold witness of each member of the Trinity.
+Since believers are sealed with the Holy Spirit, it is God Himself that secures their Salvation.
+Not only are they in the Son's hand, and the Father's hand, but the Holy Sprit is in them.
+Their Salvation is never put in their hands to keep, because they aren't reliable.
+Instead, it is kept secure by the three-fold witness of each member of the Trinity.

 Romans 8:38-39